MartinMuzatko/webpack-talk/README.md

 - Linting

 ### Bundling
-        Bundling everything together into one distributable file (or folder)
+Webpack bundles all dynamic assets together into one distributable file.
+Or, if you want to, you can split the app in more than one part.

-Dependency management
+### Dependency management
     What is a Module (Anything really - js/html/css/md, etc) Loading modules - Webpack loader chains (style!css!less) Formats
         Preloaders, Postloaders
     Plugins extend loaders ()
     JS module formats

-Bonus Slides/Material:
-    Comparing existing tools
-    Q&A